 Learning new skills doesn't have to cost a lot of money or take up lots of time.
 Research your options online - start with our free courses, which are designed to help you develop the skills you need to succeed.
 We offer full-day courses and online courses that you can work through in your own time.

 Start your own business?

 You may think now's a good time to go into business for yourself rather than look for new employment.
-If that's the case - and you're unemployed or facing redundancy - you could quality for financial support of up to £2,000 with our business start up support.
-For more information, give us a call on +44 (0) 1788 556 366.
+If that's the case - and you're unemployed or facing redundancy - you could qualify for financial support of up to £2,000 with our business start up support.
+For more information, give us a call today.